-The Esperanza Community Bike Shop's Adult Education Program has been working on several informational pamphlets to be distributed through the bike shop or at public events.
-These materials include an Esperanza Community Bike Shop brochure that explains the adult education opportunities available at the shop, a Bike Lock pamphlet that demonstrates proper use of bicycle locks and strategies to avoid bicycle theft, and several bike maintenance pamphlets that highlight the key points in many repairs.
-Distribution of these materials is ongoing, and to date approximately 300 copies of bicycle theft prevention and flat tire repair pamphlets have been place in the hands of community members.
-Through the use of these materials, the Esperanza Community Bike Shop's Adult Education Program is able to reach a larger audience to promote safe and confident cycling.
+The Esperanza Community Bike Shop's Adult Education Program has been working on several informational pamphlets which can be distributed through the bike shop or at public events.
+These materials include an Esperanza Community Bike Shop brochure which explains the adult education opportunities available at the shop, a Bike Lock pamphlet which demonstrates proper use of bicycle locks and strategies to avoid bicycle theft, and several bike maintenance pamphlets which highlight the key points in many repairs.
+Distribution of these materials is ongoing, and to date approximately 300 copies of bicycle theft prevention and flat tire repair pamphlets have been place in the hands of the Albuquerque community.
+Through the use of these materials, the Esperanza Community Bike Shop's Adult Education Program is able to reach a larger audience in the promotion of safe and confident cycling.